Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Introduction

+In the rest of the article, we focus on the general linear inverse problem of estimating $m \in \M$ from the observation model~\eqref{equ:model}.
 Considering the inverse problem within a Bayesian paradigm, we assume a Gaussian prior $\priorm = \GM{\iparpr}{\Cprior}$, with $\Cprior$ a strictly positive self-adjoint trace-class operator on $\M$ and $\iparpr$ a sufficiently regular element of $\M$.
 This prior measure encodes our prior state of knowledge regarding the inversion parameter before collecting measurement data.
 In the present linear Gaussian problem setup, it is known that the posterior measure $\postm$, which describes the distribution law of the inversion parameter conditioned on observed data, is also Gaussian.
 Furthermore, this Gaussian posterior admits closed-form expressions for its mean and covariance operator~\cite{Stuart10}; see Section~\ref{sec:bayesIP}.

-We consider the OED problem of choosing an optimal subset of a set of candidate sensor locations subject to a cardinality constraint.
-Specifically, consider the problem of finding a sensor placement that maximizes the expected information gain (EIG), as measured by the expected Kullback--Leibler (KL) divergence~\cite{kullback:1951,ManningSchutze99} from $\postm$ to $\priorm$:
+We consider the OED problem of choosing an optimal subset from a set of candidate sensor locations subject to a cardinality constraint.
+Specifically, consider the problem of finding a sensor placement that maximizes the EIG, as measured by the expected Kullback--Leibler (KL) divergence~\cite{kullback:1951,ManningSchutze99} from $\postm$ to $\priorm$:

 Here, $\DKL(\postm\| \priorm)$ denotes the KL divergence from $\postm$ to $\priorm$.
 Namely,